czbiohub/napari-bb-annotations/README.md

 6. Click `Update layers` button only once per stack to see the dock with the `box_annotations`
 7. Click `Shift-s` to save the bounding boxes, classes along with the image path to `bb_labels.csv` or bounding boxes, labels overlaid image, you can click `s` any number of times as you progress, the overlay directory is created inside the path with the name `overlay_dir`
 8. Write frame number near the frame slider to skip to a slide, otherwise clicking the slider right and left arrows will make you switch before different frames
-9. To run inference, give the inputs of model i.e the path to tflite file, edgetpu flag (set it if you have a coral connected) - The model will use tflite_runtime to infer/predict the bounding boxes, labels when you click `run inference ` button and to load those annotations click load annotations.
+9. To run inference, give the inputs of model i.e the path to tflite file, edgetpu flag (set it if you have a coral connected) - The model will use tflite_runtime to infer/predict the bounding boxes, labels when you click `run inference ` button and to load those annotations click `load annotations`.
 Running inference should be the first steps if you want to figure out bounding boxes, labels and correct them

 To use inferencing, install tflite_runtime for mac with 3.5 as below, to figure out a different wheel based on your platform go here - https://github.com/google-coral/pycoral/releases/